nih-cfde/announcements/2019-08-26-announcements.md

 ## Bi-weekly announcements

-I'm moving the announcements to once every other week unless they start to fill up again.
-So look for them again in two weeks.
+Announcements will now be once every other week.

 ## Site Visits